stuarthayhurst/temp-report/README.md

  - Handles logging, graphing, mailing a list, replying to requests for data and displaying a webpage

 ## Dependencies:
- - All required and recommended packages are automatically installed when running the installer
+ - All required and recommended packages are automatically installed when running the installer, except `scipy`, which needs to be installed manually
 - ### Python / Pip
   * Python 3.6+
   * flask